I Smile Back

 I Smile Back is a 2015 American drama film directed by Adam Salky and based on the 2008 novel of the same name by Amy Koppelman, who wrote the screenplay with Paige Dylan.
 The film stars Sarah Silverman as an upper-middle-class wife and mother struggling with mental illness and addiction.
 The film had its world premiere at the 2015 Sundance Film Festival on January 25, 2015.
 It also screened at the Toronto International Film Festival on September 16, 2015.
 The film was released in a limited release on October 23, 2015, by Broad Green Pictures.
+Despite the film's mixed critical reception, Silverman's performance was met with acclaim and earned her a nomination for Outstanding Performance by a Female Actor in a Leading Role at the 22nd Screen Actors Guild Awards.